 - Make the category private.
 Users will need to have the proper capability assigned to their WordPress user role in order to be able to see the sale products.

 Again, I’ll show you both.
-All you’ll need before getting started is the WooCommerce Password Protected Categories plugin installed and activated at your WooCommerce store.
+All you’ll need before getting started is the WooCommerce Password Protected Categories plugin by Barn2 installed and activated at your WooCommerce store.

 Step 1: Create Your Private Sale Category

 To get started, create a new category for your private sale and either: